stephenoken/generator-name/readme.md

 ##Function context
 There are three ways to make functions a private method or a helper method.
-*Prefix method name by an underscore
+* Prefix method name by an underscore
-*Use instance methods:
+* Use instance methods:
-*Extend a parent generator
+* Extend a parent generator

+And story continues...